davidkaste/davidkaste/README.md

 # :wave: Hi, I’m David!
 My name is David Castellà and I am a computer scientist graduated from the [University of Lleida](https://www.udl.es).
 I’m specialised in software engineering and Android app development.

-I am currently working at Openbank as a Senior Android Analyst.
+I am currently working at Bemobile as a Senior Android Developer.
 I am focused in writing clean and scalable code, using tools and good practices like refactoring, unit tests, clean architectures, etc. I also like to share knowledge between team members to never stop learning.
 Even the newest member has knowledge to learn from.

 ## Professional Skills
 ### Languages